- Transcript

 A PURE DEVOTEE CONSIDERS NO ONE AS HIS ENEMY

 In 1925, my parama-gurudeva, Śrīla Prabhupāda Bhaktisiddhānta Sarasvatī Gosvāmī Ṭhākura organized Śrī Navadvīpa Dhāma Parikramā with the Deity of Śrīmān Mahāprabhu mounted on an elephant.
 However, when the procession reached Prauḍamāyā [in present day Navadvīpa], bricks and stones started flying from all four directions. Śrīla Prabhupāda’s sevaka, [cleverly disguised himself as a Muslim] with a hukkā in hand, went to the police station to report the situation.
 Then the police arrived and enquired from Śrīla Prabhupāda if he suspected anyone’s hand behind this crime.
 The police were prepared to file an FIR (First Information Report) but Śrīla Prabhupāda replied, “I do not blame anyone.”
 The servants said, “If no legal action is taken, we may have to stop conducting Navadvīpa Dhāma Parikramā in the future because day by day their protests will only increase.”
-But Śrīla Prabhupāda replied, “These perpetrators have done what would have costed us lakhs of rupees to achieve.
+But Śrīla Prabhupāda replied, “These perpetrators have done what would have cost us lakhs of rupees to achieve.
 They gave Gauḍīya Maṭha tremendous publicity.
 The news about the attack on the Gauḍīya Maṭha’s parikramā party has been featured on the front page of [the famous daily] Ānanda Bāzāra Patrikā”.
 The article read, “Four hundred years ago Nityānanda Prabhu was also hit by a rod (rodā mārā) here, still He continued His pracāra.
 Today His followers, who despite being protested about and attacked upon, are continuing their pracāra.”
 In this way, the news spread in all four directions causing even the King of Tripurā and Vardhamān, to become eager to receive the news updates.

 THE DISAPPEARANCE DAY OF ŚRĪLA RAGHUNANDANA ṬHĀKURA